bioteam/covid-bioinformatics/README.md

 # covid-bioinformatics
-Software tools to collect and analyze Coronavirus sequences, including code to create gene and protein entries starting with COV (coronavirus) genome files downloaded from NCBI, then create gene and protein-specific collections, alignments, and HMMs.
+Software tools to collect and analyze Coronavirus sequences, including code that extracts gene and protein sequences from COV (coronavirus) genome files downloaded from NCBI, and creates gene and protein-specific sequence collections, alignments, and HMMs.

 # typical usage